 The top fuel cards enable managers to reduce their overall cost, which includes not only the price per gallon, but driver and vehicle fueling time, slippage and administrative time.
 Because fuel is one of the primary expenses for businesses, and often times the greatest ongoing expense, it is critical to choose the best program for your team.
-With a number of fuel cards available, several factors should be considered to determine the best choice for your fleet, whether you are a small business or a Fortune 1000 company.
+With many available fuel cards, several factors should be considered to determine the best choice for your fleet, whether you are a small business or a Fortune 1000 company.

 Various cards offer different acceptance options, including universal, major brand, truck stop and proprietary network access.
 The main consideration for acceptance should be where your vehicles are based and the primary areas in which they operate.
 Another consideration is the cost of driver time.
 The higher the cost, the more important convenience and efficiency will be.
 The cards that provide the most convenience are universal cards, like the Voyager card, that provide access to 230,000 fuel and maintenance locations nationwide.
 This allows your employees to refill quickly and get back to the job at hand.